shirkdog/enforced/README.md

 ## Note

-This is currently in an idea phase and some code will be following.
+This is currently just a idea, though some code will be following at some point.
 Current roadmap is the following:

  * Single box enforcement of configuration options
  * Flush out configuration protocol to be used